freenas/freenas-docs/userguide/snippets/es24m_rails.rst

 Mount the Unit in the Rack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. caution:: The unit weighs about 40 pounds.
+.. caution:: The unit weighs about 40 pounds empty and about 76 pounds when fully loaded with drives.
 At least two people are required to safely lift the chassis for rack installation or removal.
 This process should not be attempted alone as it involves risks and could result in equipment damage or personal injury.

 Do not install drives until after the chassis has been installed in the rack, and remove all drives before removing